Venerupis corrugata: Fishery

 The pullet carpet shell is cultivated in Spain, Portugal, France and Italy for human consumption.
 The clam fishing industry in Spain grew rapidly in 1926 and 1927 with clams of all sizes being dug out of the sands indiscriminately.
 By 1956, 250 boats were involved in the industry near San Simon in Galicia.
 In subsequent years, over-harvesting caused a drop in natural populations.

 Currently farmers in the area have "parks", areas of the seabed that they cultivate and maintain.
 Hatcheries rear larvae and the resulting spat is grown on in nurseries.
 The small clams are then seeded onto the seabed, where the animals quickly bury themselves.
 Maintenance consists of removing seaweed, restricting predation by crabs and starfish, and ensuring that the sediment is sufficiently oxygenated.
 Harvesting is done 12 to 28 months after seeding, using specially designed shovels and rakes.

-The clam's diet consists of a variety of algae, but is found that the species Isochrysis is the best for the growth and development of this species of clam.
+The clam's diet consists of a variety of algae, but it was found that the species Isochrysis is the best for the growth and development of this species of clam.